-I sort of get now what Britney meant by “my loneliness is killing me”.
-I wouldn’t really put it so far but there’s definitely been a sense of isolation I have been feeling lately that could be as a result of my location, my job, my all-consuming hobbies, and maybe my lack of desire to do anything in between due to sheer tiredness.
+There’s definitely been a sense of isolation I have been feeling lately that could be as a result of my location, my job, my all-consuming hobbies, and maybe my lack of desire to do anything in between due to sheer tiredness.
 If I didn’t know any better, I’d say I was depressed.

 Continue reading “Being”

 This year will be nine years since I started experiencing Obsessive Compulsive Disorder (and six since I started doing something about it).

 I think a lot of people who knew me when I started college are aware of this but I’m choosing to write about it now, nearly a decade on from the first instance of it (during my Junior Cert!), and six since I sought help, as I have a much better perspective of my experience than before.

 There are two days in my life that could categorically be dubbed ‘the worst days of my life’.